PMP® Exam Simulator Assesses Your Readiness for the PMP Exam

 2. PMP Exam simulators are professionally designed

 Self-study will only get you so far.
 You can find free PMP sample exam questions online, but there is no guarantee that these have been professionally put together, or that they reflect the latest version of the PMBOK® Guide.
-An exam simulator will have been professionally designed to simulate not only the testing environment, but also the questions style and difficulty.
+An exam simulator will have been professionally designed to simulate not only the testing environment, but also the style and difficulty of the questions.
 Taking sample exam papers through an exam simulator will give you an idea of how ready you are to take the real thing.

 4. PMP Exam simulators prepare you for the exam day

-Taking a 4-hour, 200 question multiple-choice exam computer-based exam is no easy feat.
+Taking an almost 4-hour, 180-question computer-based exam is no easy feat.
 Many project managers constantly multi-task and it is rare to find 4 hours to dedicate to just one activity without interruption.
 A PMP Exam simulator will force you to find such a timeslot and practice your ability to focus on taking the exam.

 However, your readiness for the exam is about more than just being able to answer the questions.
 You also have to prepare mentally for the rigors of taking the test.
 An online or classroom course, and other course materials, will give you a comprehensive grounding in the syllabus material, but a simulator will help you practice applying this information to exam questions in a realistic environment, against the clock